Skip to content

 What is the famous wine village near Bordeaux?

-Saint-Émilion is a beautiful wine village and was listed as a UNESCO as a World Heritage Site in 1999.
+Saint-Émilion is a beautiful wine village and was listed as a UNESCO World Heritage Site in 1999.

 Do I need a car in Bordeaux?